nerolation/block-size-vibe/README.md

 ## Docker Deployment

-You can run the application using Docker and Docker Compose:
+You can run the application using Docker and Docker Compose with either local or external Ethereum nodes.

 ### Prerequisites